 - Stalking someone over some days and plan to kill him/her

-There are some types of this degree:
+There are some types of this degree,

-1. Murder intentionally:
+1. Murder intentionally

 This murder occurs when the murder is willful and murder premeditated.
 This murder is described as planned because when someone has the specific intent to kill someone, then this action happens.
 And when a murder is ‘deliberate’ it also means that everything is planned out and committed without passion.

-2. Felony murder:
+2. Felony murder

-3. Murder by specific reasons:
+3. Murder for specific reasons

-The sentence for Frist degree murder:
+The sentence for Frist degree murder

 Generally, this kind of murder occurs deliberately but without planning and impulsive, and it will not fall under any type of first-degree murder.
-Sometimes it occurs for some mental issues or states where there is no intension to kill, but somehow it happens.
+Sometimes it occurs for some mental issues or states where there is no intention to kill, but somehow it happens.
 Majority of the time this murder occurs for the serious impulsive act, though it is intended it will not fall under first degree.
 It is also a form of reckless disregard.

 For instance: You heard the name of George Floyd.
 What did happen to him?
 The police officer rests his whole body in his neck.
 Despite hearing “I cannot breathe” the officer was recklessly disregarded.
 The officer did not intend to kill him, but he was recklessly disregarded.
 And his recklessness took Floyd’s life.
-And this murder will fall under the second-degree murder.
+And this murder will fall under second-degree murder.

-There are also some types of second-degree murder:
+There are also some types of second-degree murder,

-1. Intentional murder without the planning:
+1. Intentional murder without the planning

 In this case of murder, there is nothing planned out, but the defendant wanted to murder for some particular moment.
 This occurs out of stress, provocation, an extreme level of emotional states.

-2. Unintentional murder:
+2. Unintentional murder

 This occurs when the defendant just wanted to do some serious bodily harm but unfortunately.
 As a result, it drags to death.
 The defendant didn’t have the intention to kill the victim, but the victim accidentally dies due to the level of injuries. and still, some specific things defer this from involuntary manslaughter

-3. Immoral and degraded heart murder:
+3. Immoral and degraded heart murder

 This murder occurs when the defendant shows an extreme level of indifference to human life, then it is immoral and degraded heart murder.
-Though the intention is there but nothing planned out, and that evil heart drags it to death.
+Though the intention is there nothing planned out, and that evil heart drags it to death.

-The sentence for Second-degree murder:
+The sentence for Second-degree murder

 That is also referred to as voluntary manslaughter or unplanned murder.
 This type of murder occurs when there is no intention for killing still there might be some intention to cause harm.
 But in the end, it drags to death.